Summerville YMCA and other facilities to reopen pools and gyms amid new state guidelines

-While Summerville YMCA enthusiasts can soon get back into their gym and pool routines, the facilities, like many spaces across the state, come with guidelines signifying a new normal.
+While Summerville YMCA enthusiasts can soon get back into their gym and pool routines, the facilities, like many spaces across the state, come with new guidelines.

 Because of these new guidelines, the Summerville YMCA announced portions of its Oakbrook facility on Crosscreek drive, The Ponds YMCA in Pottery Circle and their downtown Summerville facility on West Doty Avenue will reopen Monday.